-Good nutrition of a cyclist is a complex matter.
-It is perfect combination of the quality of food they consume, the quantity of individual nutrients, and the last but not the least important, it is about the timing of food consumption.
-Lately the trend has been that the cyclist get their nutrients through food rather than through vitamin supplement intake.
+Good nutrition for a cyclist is a complex matter.
+It is the perfect combination of the quality of food they consume, the number of individual nutrients, and last but not least important, it is about the timing of food consumption.
+Lately, the trend has been that cyclist gets their nutrients through food rather than through vitamin supplement intake.

 - Carbohydrates.
 Now we’re talking, right?
 Carbs are the most important source of energy for an endurance athlete.
-To start off with a small comparison, to a possible 324 kcal from the fats extracted in an hour, body can be fueled with a whopping 800 kcal per hour from protein.
-Body prefers burning carbs for fuel, because they are more ready for consumption, therefore it burns carbohydrates from the food we consumed, then the glycogen stored in our liver and the muscles, and once it depletes those, it attacks the other two sources of energy, protein and fat.
-Since an athlete can burn even more than a 1000 kcal per hour, all the energy sources are contributing.
+To start off with a small comparison, to a possible 324 kcal from the fats extracted in an hour, the body can be fueled with a whopping 800 kcal per hour from protein.
+The body prefers burning carbs for fuel because they are more ready for consumption, therefore it burns carbohydrates from the food we consumed, then the glycogen stored in our liver and the muscles, and once it depletes those, it attacks the other two sources of energy, protein, and fat.
+Since an athlete can burn even more than 1000 kcal per hour, all the energy sources are contributing.

 Greatly important is when the calories and what kind are consumed.

-, needs are different, we turn towards recovery of the body which is the most important part of training.
-Based on our recovery regime which includes the “after” nutrition depend how quickly we heel from the sores and bruises and fill up the depleted stores of glycogen and how quickly and how well we can get prepared for the future challenge.
+After the exercise, needs are different, we turn towards the recovery of the body which is the most important part of training.
+Based on our recovery regime which includes the “after” nutrition depends on how quickly we heal from the sores and bruises and fill up the depleted stores of glycogen and how quickly and how well we can get prepared for the future challenge.
 That means the diet should be rich in quickly digestible carbohydrates and sufficient protein for the muscles.
-Specially formulated recovery drinks, recovery bars, protein bars and nut bars are what is needed.
+Specially formulated recovery drinks, recovery bars, protein bars, and nut bars are what is needed.
 Fluid should be replenished as well which means intake of salts and electrolytes.
 Massages and pampering are welcome too with special sports creams to ease the tired muscles.

 Take a look at our offer

-At Velo Deals we have a great selection of various energy bars, drinks, protein shakes, electrolytes, sport creams to stock on and boost your cycling nutrition and recovery time and overall results.
+At Velo Deals we have a great selection of various energy bars, drinks, protein shakes, electrolytes, sports creams to stock on and boost your cycling nutrition and recovery time, and overall results.